Penguins of Antarctica

 Emperor penguins

-Standing at 35 inches (90cm) and weighing up to 40kg, the emperor penguin is found at a select (and more difficult to reach) number of locations in Antarctica and the sub-Antarctic islands including the Weddell Sea, Queen Maud Land, Enderby and Princess Elizabeth Land in East Antarctica, as well as the Ross Sea.
-They are also found close to the French research station in Southern Antarctica, which is also close to the location where they spend each winter breeding (the only Antarctic bird to do this).
+Standing at 35 inches (90 cm) and weighing up to 88 lbs (40 kg), the emperor penguin lives in a select, and more difficult to reach, number of locations in Antarctica and the sub-Antarctic islands, including the Weddell Sea, Queen Maud Land, Enderby and Princess Elizabeth Land in East Antarctica, plus Ross Sea.

 King penguins